Rochambeau French International School: Graduation requirements

 The French Baccalauréat degree is awarded only when a student has completed a fifth year of study and has passed the Baccalauréat examinations.

-Because the Maryland-accredited high school diploma is usually awarded to students before their last year of study at the Lycée, students who have earned the diploma and who plan to attend U.S. colleges and universities have the option of leaving the Lycée without completing the Terminale year and without sitting for the Baccalauréat examinations.
-More than ninety-five percent (95%) of students at the Lycée, however, choose to stay for the Terminale year in order to sit for the Baccalauréat examinations.
+Because the Maryland-accredited high school diploma is usually awarded to students before their last year of study at Rochambeau, students who have earned the diploma and who plan to attend U.S. colleges and universities have the option of leaving Rochambeau without completing the Terminale year and without sitting for the Baccalauréat examinations.
+More than ninety-five percent (95%) of students at Rochambeau, however, choose to stay for the Terminale year in order to sit for the Baccalauréat examinations.